-- The likelihood of significant disturbance effects of ORE construction and operations on seabirds in the Irish Sea has not been assessed. - The appropriate assessment (Section 5.4.2) concluded that as the number of vessels and fishing days in the seed mussel fishery was low the likelihood of significant disturbance effects could be discounted. - As significant effects of disturbance from the seed mussel fishery are discounted, significant in combination effects with the ORE can also be discounted.
+- The likelihood of significant disturbance effects of ORE construction and operations on seabirds in the Irish Sea has not been assessed. - The appropriate assessment (Section 5.4.2) concluded that as the number of vessels and fishing days in the seed mussel fishery was low the likelihood of significant disturbance effects could be discounted. - Although disturbance from the seed mussel fishery are discounted, significant in combination effects with the ORE should be reconsidered when the full scale of ORE development becomes clear.